yorkshire-pudding/date_repeat_entity/README.txt

 -- CONFIGURATION --

-* For each entity that you want to use this module with, you need to add two additional fields
+* Go to admin/config/date/date_repeat_entity and check each content type that you want to enable for this module.

-  - field_clone_state (boolean)
-  - field_master_uuid (text)

-  These fields are necessary to manage the replication of entities in a date series and to track related entities via a master UUID.
-An example feature module Date Repeat Entity Example, bundled with this module, provides these an Event content type including the above fields and a calendar view.

-  Eventually, it is hoped that these two fields can be integrated with the schema definition provided by the Date module.
+* The module will create two additional fields for each enabled content type.

+* If necessary, add a date field to each content type.

 -- CUSTOMIZATION --